confluentinc/ksql/docs/installation/server-config/security.rst

 - A 3-node KSQL cluster
 - Running on hosts with IPs 198.51.100.0, 198.51.100.1, 198.51.100.2
 - Authenticating with the Kafka cluster as a 'KSQL1' user.
-- With 'ksql.service.id' set to 'cluster1'.
+- With 'ksql.service.id' set to 'production_'.
 - Running queries the read from input topics 'input-topic1' and 'input-topic2'.
 - Writing to output topics 'output-topic1' and 'output-topic2'.
 - Where 'output-topic1' is also used as an input for another query.